8 Ways To Help

 Too often this money goes toward drugs or alcohol.
 If a homeless person is in need of basic necessities, refer them to the Open Door Mission or another emergency shelter in the area.

-- Point the way to the Open Door Mission.
+- Don't provide your own housing.
+Point the way to the Open Door Mission.

 The Open Door Mission provides emergency food and shelter at Samaritan House Recuse Center & Shelter (210 West Main St.) and a long-term rehabilitation through the Christian Life Recovery Program at the Caring Center (156 North Plymouth Ave.)
-You can also offer a homeless person an OPEN DOOR MEAL TICKET, which you can obtain, free, from the Open Door Mission Caring Center.
+You can also offer a homeless person a MEAL & SHELTER VOUCHER, which you can obtain, free, from the Open Door Mission Caring Center.

 - Support the Open Door Mission.